chonghua-1983/HCLOT/README.md

 ========================================= <br>
-HCLOT package for manuscript titled "HCLOT: An effective hypergraph contrastive learning approach coupling with optimal transport to decipher complicated microbe-drug interaction relationships This is an implement of HCLOT on microbe-drug data.
+HCLOT package for manuscript titled "HCLOT: An effective hypergraph contrastive learning approach coupling with optimal transport to decipher <br>
+complicated microbe-drug interaction relationships <br>

+This is an implement of HCLOT on microbe-drug data. <br>
-Running environment：python 3.11 or later.
+Running environment：python 3.11 or later.  <br>

-HCLOT includes the main functions below:
+HCLOT includes the main functions below:  <br>

-"args.py": Parameters setting in the model.
+"args.py": Parameters setting in the model.  <br>
-"model.py": model used in this manuscript.
+"model.py": model used in this manuscript.  <br>
-"dataset" folder: data file analyzed in this work.
+"dataset" folder: data file analyzed in this work.  <br>
-"utils" folder: functions and common tools related to HCLOT.
+"utils" folder: functions and common tools related to HCLOT.  <br>
+"requirements.txt": packages related to HCLOT implementing. <br>
-"test.py": a step-by-step tutorial for implementing HCLOT.
+"test.py": a step-by-step tutorial for implementing HCLOT.  <br>

-Reference
+Reference  <br>